 4. Any signs of "fatal attractions?"

 Sometimes what attracts us to a certain person can ultimately become what drives us nuts about that partner.
 Research (Felmee, 1995) examining these "fatal attractions" has discovered that they often take a certain form.
-When a partner is dissimilar from us in a specific way, or has traits that are extreme — "She's super enthusiastic!"
-"He's a super-marathoner!" — we sometimes see these as highly attractive qualities during relationship initiation, but they later become highly disliked qualities that can reduce relationship satisfaction.
+When a partner is dissimilar from us in a specific way or has traits that are extreme—"She's super enthusiastic!"
+"He's a super-marathoner!"—we sometimes see these as highly attractive qualities during relationship initiation, but they later become highly disliked qualities that can reduce relationship satisfaction.
 Prior to entering a long-term commitment, consideration of you and your partner's long-term compatibility along the dimensions that connected you could be an important step in identifying potential "fatal attractions."

 5. Do you expect that things will be different in marriage?

 Before you get married, consider how your relationship typically operates.
 Specifically, are you a low- or high-conflict couple?
 Countering the idea that marriage launches new experiences that introduce declines in satisfaction, Huston and colleagues (2001) found that what happens early in a couple's time together tends to happen later, too.
-In support for this enduring dynamics model, they observed that levels of negativity are generally stable in couples over time, but that increases in disillusionment differentiate couples that stay together versus those that fall apart.
+In support of this enduring dynamics model, they observed that levels of negativity are generally stable in couples over time, but that increases in disillusionment differentiate couples that stay together versus those that fall apart.

 6. Do you want to test out your relationship first by living together?